Updated 3 weeks ago

 • You can calculate the number of solar panels you will need with your energy usage, the amount of sunlight you get, and the wattage of the solar panels you choose.

-How to calculate how many solar panels you need
+Step-by-step guide: how to calculate how many solar panels you need

 Step 1: Find out how much electricity you use